puppylinux-woof-CE/woof-CE/README.md

 Woof-CE has five directories:

 - woof-arch   : architecture-dependent (x86_64, x86, ARM) files, mostly binary executables.
 - woof-code   : the core of Woof.
-Mostly scripts.
+  - 0setup
+  - 1download
+  - 2createpackages
+  - 3builddistro
+  - support            :  various helper scripts used by 0setup, 1download, 2createpackages and 3builddistro.
+  - rootfs-skeleton    :  the Puppy file system skeleton, which includes core scripts like sfs_load and configuration files like /etc/passwd.
+  - rootfs-packages    :  additional Puppy packages, like the network wizard, that can be included in the build.
+  - packages-templates :  recipes used by woof-CE to make compatible-distro packages work under Puppy and reduce their size.
+  - rootfs-petbuilds   :  recipes used by woof-CE to build packages from source.
-- woof-distro : distro-configuration (Debian, Slackware, etc.) files.
+- woof-distro : architecture (x86_64, x86, etc.) and distro specific (Debian, Slackware, etc.) configuration files.
+  - `DISTRO_SPECS`          : metadata like the name and version number of the built Puppy distro.
+  - `DISTRO_PKGS_SPECS-*`   : the list of prebuilt (compat distro or PET) packages to include in the build.
+  - `DISTRO_COMPAT_REPOS-*` : the list of compat distro repos to download packages from.
+  - `DISTRO_PET_REPOS-*`    : the list of PET package repos to download packages from.
+  - `_00build.conf`         : additional settings like the default theme, custom commands to run at the end of the build and a list of packages to build from source during the build.
+  - `_00build_2.conf`       : overrides settings defined in `_00build.conf`.
 - kernel-kit  : scripts to download, patch, configure and build the kernel.
+  - `configs_*`          : kernel .config files.
+  - `debian-diffconfigs` : .config file fragments for use with ./scripts/kconfig/merge_config.sh, which can be used to build a Puppy-compatible kernel from the Debian kernel source.
+  - `build.conf`         : a configuration file that specifies the kernel .config file to use and determines whether or not aufs is included in the build.
+  - `build.sh`           : builds the kernel based on the configuration defined in build.conf.
 - initrd-progs: scripts and files to generate the initial ramdisk

-To create a working directory, named `woof-out_*`, you first have to run the `merge2out` script.
-This merges the 5 directories into a directory named `woof-out_*`.
+# Preparation

+1. Suitable build environment
+  - Linux partition
+  - At least 6-10GBs of space

+2. Host operating system
+  - A recent Woof-CE puppy with the devx (compilers, headers and other development tools) installed.
+Otherwise use [run_woof](https://github.com/puppylinux-woof-CE/run_woof).

+3. A `woof-out_*` working directory

+The `merge2out` script merges woof-CE's core from `woof-code`, prebuilt binaries from `woof-arch` and configuration files from `woof-distro/$arch/$distro/$version` to into a directory named `woof-out_*` where you can run woof-CE.
 You then `cd` into `woof-out_*` and run the build scripts.

 The great thing about this merge operation is that you can choose exactly what you want to go into woof-out.
 You can choose the host system that you are building on (usually x86_64), the target (exs: x86_64 x86, ARM), the compatible-distro (ex: slackware), and the compat-distro version (ex: 15.0).
 So, you create woof-out without any confusing inappropriate content.